-For a Utah resident partner, enter the amount from their federal Schedule K-1, box 1.
+For a Utah resident shareholder, enter the amount from their federal Schedule K-1, box 1.

-For a nonresident partner, enter the distributive share of apportioned Utah ordinary business income (loss) and Utah nonbusiness income which is included in the amount reported on the Utah Schedule A, line 15.
+For a nonresident shareholder, enter the pro rata share of apportioned Utah ordinary business income (loss) reported on the Utah Schedule A, line 12.